 Devin’s too-many-to-mention professional casting credits include award-winning titles such as House of Cards: Season 2 and the feature films Good Funk, Black Nativity and 3 Backyards, not to mention theatre projects at San Francisco Playhouse.
 Her students and private coaching clients have an impressive repertoire of television shows, feature films and theatre appearances, too.
 Devin’s international teaching of camera acting and audition technique has seen her guest lecturing at NYU Stonestreet School for Film and Television, SOCAPA, San Francisco Playhouse, San Francisco State University, and several private studios in New York City.

-dBs Berlin was lucky enough to be added to that list when Devin joined us for a brilliant Guest Session back in October.
+We were lucky enough to be added to that list when Devin joined us for a brilliant Guest Session back in October.
 Learning just how integral casting is in the making of a great film, our attending film students discovered what really goes on during the process.

 Blown away by Devin’s wealth of widsom, we took her aside after the session to ask her our favourite question: what is the one thing that fuels her creativity?
 Here’s what she told us.